-How hard is it to travel with kids?
+How hard is traveling with kids?

 There is a common misconception that travel ends the moment you have kids.